jxskiss/errors/README.md

 2. Some helper functions to help migration from [juju/errors](https://github.com/juju/errors) with signature compatibility.
 This package use different implementation with pingcap/errors.

 3. A new error type `withFields` is added to pass context information of the error like logrus.
-Extra key-value context information can be attached to the error by calling functions `WithFields`, `AddStack` or `Wrap`.
+Extra key-value context information can be attached to the error by calling functions `WithFields`, `New`, `AddStack`, `WithStack`, `WithMessage` or `Wrap`.
 The attached key-value information can be printed by using `fmt.Sprint("%+v", err)`.
 Also the additional package [logrus_ext](./logrus_ext) can be used to automatically hook the context information when using with logrus.

 4. Group errors and multi errors handling primitives are added.